 Darklight has you tribute a dark monster with 1500 or more ATK to destroy all monsters special summoned that turn.
 Special summons encompass most arrival methods in Yu-Gi-Oh (including all extra deck cards), making this a great nuke that also bypasses targeting immunities.

 Since you can activate it on any phase, you can also bait a spell/trap removal, and remember the field spell "Lair of Darkness" lets you tribute an opponent's monster rather than your own to meet the condition.

 8. Veil of Darkness

 This continuous spell lets you reveal any dark monsters you draw in your draw step to discard them and draw another card.
-Since there's no "once per turn" restriction, you can utilize the effect repeatedly in a single turn, excellent stocking your graveyard with fodder for Beginning of the End or for Chaos monster summons.
+Since there's no "once per turn" restriction, you can utilize the effect repeatedly in a single turn, which is excellent for stocking your graveyard with fodder for Beginning of the End or for Chaos monster summons.

-You can also harness Veil in Exodia decks, as his components are dark attribute; have Veil mill the pieces into your graveyard, then recover them with the magic card "Dark Factory of Mass Production".
+You can also harness Veil in Exodia decks, as his components are dark attribute; have Veil mill the pieces into your graveyard, then recover them with the magic card "Dark Factory of Mass Production."